Mission Statement, Program Goals and Objectives

 Objectives:

-- 60% of the program graduates who do not apply, or are not accepted to, supervised practice programs and who go to graduate school or seek employment in other fields will ‘agree’ or ‘strongly agree ‘on a scale assessing satisfaction with career preparation one year after graduation.
+• 60% of the program graduates who do not apply, or are not accepted to, supervised practice programs and who go to graduate school or seek employment in other fields will ‘agree’ or ‘strongly agree ‘on a scale assessing satisfaction with career preparation 12 months after graduation.

-- 50% of the program graduates who respond to the alumni survey and did not apply or were not accepted to a supervised practice program will be accepted to a graduate program, pass the DTR exam, enter the Peace Corps/AmeriCorps or obtain employment in a nutrition, health or science-related profession within one year of graduation.
+• 50% of the program graduates who respond to the alumni survey and did not apply or were not accepted to a supervised practice program will be accepted to a graduate program, pass the DTR exam, enter the Peace Corps/AmeriCorps or obtain employment in a nutrition, health or science-related profession within 12 months of graduation.

 *Results of program assessment are available upon request.